Credshields/solidityscan-mcp-server/README.md

 ## Using with an MCP client

-The server now exposes **two transports**:
+The server exposes **two transports**:

 ### 1. Streamable HTTP + SSE (default)

 - Endpoint: `http://your-server:8080/mcp`
 - Works with standard MCP HTTP clients.
+- Uses server‑sent events (SSE) with keep-alives to stream long-running tool responses over a single HTTP request.
-- Uses automatic SSE keep-alives to prevent idle disconnects, but Cloudflare (and many load balancers) still enforce a hard 100s timeout on HTTP responses.
-Long scans (>2 minutes) may still hit 524/504 errors through Cloudflare.
+- Cloudflare (and many load balancers) still enforce a hard 100s timeout on HTTP responses, so for very long scans you should prefer WebSocket.

 ### 2. WebSocket transport (recommended for long scans)

 - Endpoint: `ws://your-server:8080/ws` (or `wss://` when TLS is terminated in front)
-- Persistent full-duplex channel that avoids Cloudflare’s request time limits.
+- Persistent full-duplex channel that avoids strict request time limits and is ideal for multi-minute scans.
-- Use this endpoint in MCP clients that support WebSocket transports whenever scans might exceed ~60-90 seconds.

 API keys must be provided per-request via headers, query parameters, or tool arguments for both transports.